-Where can an earth science degree take you?Watch
+Where can an earth science degree take you?Watch this thread

 We further developed this idea, so it was then used in Stromboli volcano in Italy, many further Italian mountain areas, many Icelandic mountains, many Japanese mountains, just two in France.
 We then adapted it to monitor mountains for the potential danger of avalanches, working at the SLF (Swiss Institut für Schnee und Lawinenforschung) in Davos.
 I was then sent to Machu Picchu in Peru, spending two weeks on top of the Andes, setting up the equipment which ran for about one year, checking for potential landslides & other earth science problems of that area.

 I think our 'point & shoot' civilian radar has now almost been replaced by a myriad of low orbit earth observation satellites, using 'permanent scatterers' to map the worldwide prevalence of slope creep, all of which work has saved many lives. there remains more to do, check out Yellowstone and Campi Flegrei for potential impact on the whole of planet earth and our civilisation! there's a few MSc's left to think about, sure...

 Here's a typical one from a UCL docu: https://www.ucl.ac.uk/earth-sciences...-flegrei-italy